rgalanakis/robgforpps/_pages/may-2025-bond.md

 If we passed a smaller bond, there is no reason to believe we'd get cheaper high schools.

 **To cut costs, we need the right people on the board to keep an eye on costs, and have the hard discussions about where to cut.**

+### We Went 17 Years With No Capital Bond

+In 1995, voters passed a modernization bond; then next bond passed was in 2012.
+We are playing catch-up, and as explained above, deferred maintenance gets expensive.

+I cannot say how things would be different if, say, we had authorized a capital bond every 8 years.
+But we're in the situation we're in, to some degree because of lack of previous investment.
+Even if we halved the costs of the high school modernizations, we'd still need a big bond to catch up.

 ### There is Place for Pork to Hide